Updated on 25/4/2021

 It’s like seeing someone walking around town in a bikini or swimsuit: you’ll think it’s a bit weird, at the very least.
 In many European countries, going around topless/shirtless, both for men and women, is actually illegal.

 As a general rule, in Africa I’ve seen most people (not just women) covering their shoulders, knees and belly in any “official” occasion like in schools, hospitals, offices and often just outside the family environment.
-You’ll see youths following more and more the Western fashion, but further away from the big cities you go the less it will happens.
+You’ll see youths following more and more the Western fashion, but further away from the big cities you go the less it will happen.

 What should you be packing for Africa?